Yongin: Transportation

 Yongin is served by trains on the Seoul Metropolitan Subway.
 The Bundang Line has been extended into Yongin, calling at Jukjeon, Bojeong, Guseong, Singal, Giheung and Sanggal stations; and it has been extended towards Suwon Station, in Suwon.
 Since May 2013 a new line named the EverLine Rapid Transit System is in operation and linked to the Bundang Line at Giheung Station where it is possible to transfer between lines without going outside.
 From 2016 onwards, the inner Suji area will also be served by four new Shinbundang Line stations, which will allow Suji residents travel to Gangnam Station in less than 30 minutes.
+An extension from Gangnam to Sinsa station, began construction in 2016 and was opened on May 28, 2022.

+The GTX higher-speed rail serves Yongin through Guseong Station, which the GTX-A line runs through.
+It was completed in 2025.

-Yongin has an intercity bus terminal in the city centre, though the densely settled northern areas are served better by the terminal in Yatap-dong, Seongnam.
+Yongin has an intercity bus terminal in the city center, though the densely settled northern areas are served better by the terminal in Yatap-dong, Seongnam.

 Food

-The most representative food of Yongin is the Sundae of Baekam-myeon, Chouin-gu.
+Yongin's most famous food is the Sundae of Baekam-myeon, Chouin-gu.
 Baekamsundae has a special feature of filling meat without blood.

 Sports

-Yongin is the home of the WKBL women's basketball team Yongin Samsung Life Blueminx.
+Yongin is the home of the WKBL women's basketball team Yongin Samsung Life Blueminx and new K League 2 club Yongin FC from 2026.
+The city is also home to the Yongin Football Center.

+The Yongin Mireu Stadium, home to Yongin FC, is the largest stadium in the city.
+Suwon Samsung Bluewings has also played their games in the stadium when the Suwon World Cup Stadium was unavailable.